BDC Hamburger Icon

 For a database to have integrity, it needs the following five characteristics:

-• Attributability: It must be clear who has recorded new or altered existing data and when this was done.
+• Attributability: It must be clear who has recorded new or altered existing data and when this was done to ensure accountability and traceability.

-• Contemporaneousness: When someone records new or alters existing data, the addition or change must be recorded onto the database straight away.
+• Contemporaneousness: When someone enters new or alters existing data, the addition or change must be recorded in the database immediately.

 • Legibility: Entries should conform to notation protocols (in other words, people should add or amend data using the same set of instructions) so that others can understand them.
 Where information is corrected, the reason for the change must be given.